-This system from Election Systems & Software (ES&S), includes 525 DS200 electronically scanned paper ballot machines, and 600 ExpressVote machines that use technology similar to touch screen equipment to generate paper ballots.
-The total cost for the machines is $6.4 million.
-The new machines were first used countywide for the Nov.
-4, 2014 Election.
+This system, from Election Systems & Software (ES&S), includes 525 DS200 electronically scanned paper ballot machines as well as 600 ExpressVote machines, the latter of which use technology similar to touch screen equipment to generate paper ballots.
+The total cost for the machines was $6.4 million.
+The new machines were first used countywide for the November 4, 2014 Election.

-Purchase of new, integrated equipment was recommended to the Board of Supervisors by the Bipartisan Election Process Improvement Commission in March 2013.
-The recommendation included having new machines in place prior to the presidential election in 2016, so election officers and voters would be familiar with the equipment.
+The purchase of new integrated equipment was recommended to the Board of Supervisors by the Bipartisan Election Process Improvement Commission in March 2013.
+The recommendation included having new machines in place prior to the presidential election in 2016 in an effort to provide election officers and voters familiarity with the equipment.

-This is how the DS200 optical scan voting machines work: a voter marks a paper ballot and places her/his ballot in the optical scan machine that electronically scans the ballot, records the vote, and informs the voter that the ballot has been cast.
-The new machines also let the voter know if the ballot is blank or over voted (voted for more candidates than allowed in a contest).
-In addition to providing results when the polls close, the new equipment provides a paper ballot for all voters, including those who need to use the new accessible equipment called ExpressVote.
-There is a voter verified paper audit trail for every vote in case of a recount.
+This is how the DS200 optical scan voting machines work: a voter marks a paper ballot and places her/his ballot in the optical scan machine.
+The machine electronically scans the ballot, records the vote, and informs the voter that the ballot has been cast.
+The machines also let the voter know if the ballot is blank or over-voted (voted for more candidates than allowed in a contest).
+When the polls close, the DS200 provides election results.
+In the case of a recount, there is a voter-verified paper audit trail for every vote.

-To learn more about using these voting machines, watch the DS200 or ExpressVote videos, or contact the Fairfax County Office of Elections at 703-222-0776 (TTY 711) or email firstname.lastname@example.org
+To learn more about using these voting machines, watch the DS200 or ExpressVote videos, contact the Fairfax County Office of Elections at 703-222-0776 (TTY 711), or email firstname.lastname@example.org.